 Professional registration in Great Britain

-In Great Britain, the following titles are awarded by the Engineering Council (http://www.engc.org.uk/): Engineering Technician (EngTech), Incorporated Engineer (IEng), Chartered Engineer (CEng) and Information and Communications Technology Technician (ICTTech).
+In Great Britain, the Engineering Council grants the use of the following titles; Engineering Technician (EngTech), Incorporated Engineer (IEng), Chartered Engineer (CEng) i Information and Communications Technology Technician (ICTTech).

 How membership in STP helps in professional registration

-Although STP currently does not have the authority to grant official titles recognised in the UK, STP’s membership is able to help with the application process by:
+Although STP does not have the authority to issue any professional qualifications or titles recognised in the UK, it is able to assist its members in the following ways: